AndreasChristensen89/janken-bossu/README.md

 * Media query tested on my own tablet, Ipad pro 2018 11" using Safari+Chrome, no issues.
 * General testing with my own laptop, Asus 13 inch using Chrome, no issues.

 All links were tested.
-The links connecting to external sources all work as intended.
-There are links on each site.
+There are no external links, but all internal links work.

 I believe the game is set up so that it's intuitive, and users have an easy time navigating and understanding the next steps in the game.
 After a loss it's easy to restart, and it's also possible to restart during any point in the game.